bcgov/gdx-agreements-tracker/documentation/docs/guide/GettingStarted/deploy_openshift.md

 - Add a `kustomization.yaml` and a `patch.yaml` to your deployment
 - Copy the sample code into these files and add configuration and secretes
 - [Create images](#deploying-image-builds-to-openshift) for your deployment, which needs to be accessible by your deployment, and also match the architecture of kubernetes cluster (amd/arm)
-- View and test your deployment run `oc kustomize ./deployment`
-- Deploy your deployment `oc apply -k ./deployment`
+- Deploy to OpenShift using the `oc apply -k` command

 ## Deploying Gdx Agreements tracker to OpenShift